Dual Primary Artists

 Context

-Music collaborations are the norm - most tracks involve multiple artists.
-DSPs require clear primary artist designation for catalog indexing, search, and royalty attribution.
-UnitedMasters previously supported only one primary artist per release.
+Music collaborations are the norm.
+Most tracks involve multiple artists, and DSPs require clear primary artist designation for catalog indexing, search, and royalty attribution.
+UnitedMasters previously supported only one primary artist per release, which meant collaborations couldn't be properly credited in the system.

 Problem